Page Content Portlet

 Q. May I send a bid/proposal package by fax or email?

 A. No. Formal advertised sealed bids/proposals will not be accepted by the Purchasing Department via fax or email.

 Q. How do I learn about doing business with Gwinnett County?

 A. The How to Do Business with Gwinnett County manual can be found on the Purchasing page.
 Select Documents and Forms.

 Q. How do I get on the supplier list for Gwinnett County?

 A. Register by completing an application found on the Purchasing page.
 Select Vendor Login/Registration.

 Q. After I have registered does this mean I will automatically receive notifications of bids that pertain to my company?

-A. Gwinnett County cannot guarantee that every registered supplier will receive a notification.
-Given that Gwinnett County has mover 10,000 registered suppliers, suppliers are encouraged to visit the County website or Solicitation Center weekly for new opportunities.
+A. While every effort is made to notify all registered suppliers, the County cannot guarantee that every registered supplier will receive a notification.
+Suppliers are encouraged to visit the County website weekly for new opportunities.